michael2012z/BitBible/markdown/KJV/files/Exod.md

 22. So Moses brought Israel from the Red sea, and they went out into the wilderness of Shur; and they went three days in the wilderness, and found no water.

-23. And when they came to Marah, they could not drink of the waters of Marah, for they were bitter: therefore the name of it was called Marah.Marah: that is Bitterness
+23. And when they came to Marah, they could not drink of the waters of Marah, for they were bitter: therefore the name of it was called Marah.

 24. And the people murmured against Moses, saying, What shall we drink?